Languages of Luxembourg: Participation in German and French language councils

 Despite having German as one of its official languages, Luxembourg, which was not involved in devising the German orthography reform of 1996, is merely a non-voting observer in the Rat für deutsche Rechtschreibung (Council for German Orthography).
 The government of Luxembourg unilaterally adopted the reform and, due to its efficiency, it is well-accepted by the country's teachers.
 According to the Grand Duchy's largest newspaper, the Luxemburger Wort, Luxembourg does not perceive itself as a "German-speaking country" (the only national language is Luxembourgish) and thus had no right to take part in the council.
 Despite this, Luxembourg takes part in the annual meetings of German-speaking countries.

-Luxembourg does however fully participate in the Francophonie and has members in the Académie française, despite French also only being an official, and not national, language.
+Luxembourg does however fully participate in the Francophonie, despite French only being an official, and not national, language.
 This might be due to the fact that Francophonie as an organization seeks to promote the use of the French language around the world, rather than regulate it, and thus includes many members that are not French-speaking, such as Romania and Greece.